Causal Disentanglement-Inspired Degradation Representation Learning for Full-Reference Image Quality Assessment: Experiments

-\textbf{Supplementary experiments:} Additional experimental results are provided in the supplementary material due to space limitations.
-These include ablation studies on the encoder architecture, decoder insertion strategy, causal masking formulation, and causal structure, together with comparisons of projection methods, UMAP sensitivity and stability analyses, and additional visualization results.
-These experiments further support the robustness and effectiveness of the proposed method.
+Additional experimental results are provided in the supplementary material due to space limitations.
+These include ablation studies on the degradation encoder, decoder modulation strategy, and masking formulation, together with degradation-transfer validation and additional visualizations (details in \textbf{Appendix I}).
+These experiments verify the robustness of the proposed method and show that the learned representation captures transferable degradation information while enabling perceptual modulation.